firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 1. `REDCap API CDSI Dev Talk`: (Read-only) This is the project for which you just filled your participation survey.
-Your response (including your secretphrase) and the responses from everyone else are are stored in this project.
+Your response (including your secretphrase) and the responses from everyone else are all  stored in this project.
 This will be referred to as the `Master Project`.
 2. `CDSI Challenge for $YOURNETID`: A blank project that you will use to survey all the other challenge participants.
 Feel free to rename this project.
 This